cs1730/csx730-uthread/README.md

-Please note that in some cases it may be favorable to move the actual function call into the `__asm__` block (or even an `__asm__ volatile` block), e.g., using the `callq` instruction, in order to prevent the compiler from changing the relative order of relevant instructions.
+Please note that in some cases it may be favorable to move the actual function call into the `__asm__` block (or even an `__asm__ volatile` block), e.g., using the `callq` instruction, in order to prevent the compiler from changing the relative order of relevant instructions or from clobbering output operands in-between assembly blocks.
 If the function you intend to run on the new stack requires arguments, then you may also need to manually move the values into the argument registers before changing the stack pointer.